 As never before, online transaction processing strategies should be high on major organizations' IT priority lists.

 Transactional systems were once the key database technology for large enterprises.
-Now, with big data, online transaction processing
+Now, with big data, online transaction processing (OLTP) is returning to prominence in the enterprise information architecture, with new implementations for critical tasks.

 Transactional systems that involve high numbers of updates are ever more critical to keep the business running and to deliver nearly real-time access to vital data, including data that will give a business the competitive edge.